 Action Item 7.
 Incorporate mitigation provisions and information into creation, update and review of comprehensive plans and land use plans; such as identification of acceptable land uses and densities based on consideration of flood-prone areas, soil types, topography, and etc.

-Timeframe: Ongoing; To be completed when land use plans are written or updated Applicable Governmental Unit(s)/Responsible Person(s): Local units of government; Mason County Planning & Zoning Department.
+Timeframe: Ongoing; To be completed when land use plans are written or updated

-Local units of government, Mason County Flamming & Zoming
+Local units of government; Mason County Planning & Zoning Department.